mlocati/concrete5-translation-tools/README.md

 ## `transifex-add-version.php`
 Clones .po translations from a Transifex resource to another Transifex resource.
-This script should be launched manually when a new concrete5 version is released:
+This script should be launched manually when a new concrete5 version is released.
-- you generate the .pot of the released concrete5 version (with [i18n.php](https://github.com/mlocati/concrete5-build))
+First of all you have to the .pot of the released concrete5 version (with [i18n.php](https://github.com/mlocati/concrete5-build)).

+The you have two options:
+- automatic creation of the new Transifex resource
-- you create the new Transifex resource for this concrete5 version with: `php transifex-add-version.php --source=core-dev --destination=core-<NewVersion> --pot=<PotLocation>`
+	- create the new Transifex resource for this concrete5 version with: `php transifex-add-version.php --source=core --destination=core-<NewVersion> --pot=<PotLocation>`
-- you can also update existing resource translations (same syntax, but without the `--pot` parameter)
+- manual creation of the new Transifex resource
+	- manually create the new Transifex resource from within the Transifex website
+	- copy the translations to the new resource with: `php transifex-add-version.php --source=core --destination=core-<NewVersion>`